 List of file type codes

-List of file type codes and symbols here.
-The ls command will help you identify and categorize the seven different file types found on a Linux system.
-File type symbols appear as the first character of the file permission part, which is used to identifies the file type.
+List of file type codes and symbols are listed below.
+The “ls” command will help you identify and categorize the seven different file types found on a Linux system.
+File type symbols appear as the first character of the file permission part, which is used to identify the file type.

 Code | symbol | File Types |